-You must pay the applicable mail service prescription Drug Copayment or Coinsurance for each prescription Drug.
+You must pay the applicable Copayment or Coinsurance listed in the Summary of Benefits for each prescription Drug.

 Visit blueshieldca.com or use the Blue Shield mobile app for additional information about how to get prescription Drugs from the mail service pharmacy.